 5. Air conditioning

-For obvious reasons, you want your air conditioning at its best in the summer.
-An easy way to check is to stick a thermometer through the vent to see how cool the air is getting compared with what temperature the car says it is.
-If it’s not as cool as you’d like, the first thing to try is checking and replacing your car’s cabin air filter — it’s a $10 job you can handle yourself that should be done every 20,000 miles.
+If it’s not as cool as you’d like, the first thing to try is checking and replacing your car’s cabin air filter — it’s a $10 job you can handle yourself.
+It should be done every 20,000 miles.

-If that doesn’t help, you may need more refrigerant, have leaks, or suffer from bigger problems.
-Time to see a mechanic.
+If that doesn’t help, it’s time to see a mechanic.